jpace/glark/README.md

   * `--not-dirpath`=REGEXP:
     Skip directories with paths matching the given expression.

+  * `--match-ext`=REGEXP:
+    Search only files with extensions that match the given regular expression.

+  * `--not-ext`=REGEXP:
+    Skip files with extensions that match the given regular expression.

   * `-M`, `--exclude-matching`:
     Do not search files whose names match the primary expression.
 This can be